Democratic Republic of Congo, Nigeria, Mali

-The humanitarian impact bond was the third development impact bond to publicly launch and is the first to attempt to achieve outcomes in multiple countries.
+The humanitarian impact bond was the third development impact bond to publicly launch and was the first to attempt to achieve outcomes in multiple countries.
 The two previous DIB projects have reached completion, including the Asháninka Impact Bond in Peru and the Educate Girls DIB in India.

-At US$27.6 million in outcome funds, the humanitarian impact bond has more than three times the potential value of the next largest development impact bond by outcome funding – the Utkrisht Impact Bond (US$7million).
+At US$27.6 million in outcome funds, the humanitarian impact bond had more than three times the potential value of the next largest development impact bond by outcome funding – the Utkrisht Impact Bond (US$7million).

 Overseas development organisations and philanthropic funders have been hesitant to use the impact bond model.
 However, substantial scaling of current outcome funding levels may occur through proposed outcome funds for education and elsewhere.
 International NGOs such as Save the Children and UNICEF are also actively exploring use of the DIB structure.

 Sources: Clarke, L and Chalkidou, K (2018).
 Development Impact Bonds Targeting Health Outcomes – A comparative overview.
 Working Paper.

 Incentives and innovation may play interesting roles in achieving outcomes in the humanitarian impact bond.
 The ICRC has a financial incentive to achieve at least equal staff efficiency ratios in new rehabilitation centres.
 It has liability for repaying investors 10% of the upfront investment below achieving the baseline average staff efficiency ratio.
 This may heighten importance of the calculation used and centres selected for the initial baseline ratio.